Understanding Life Expectancy With Relapsed/Refractory Myeloma | MyMyelomaTeam

 “Refractory myeloma” is the term for when cancer doesn’t respond to treatment, or it starts progressing within two months of your last treatment.
 Your oncologist will have you try different treatment options to find one that works best for your cancer.
 If you respond initially to one treatment and then your myeloma returns and is resistant to other treatments, you’ll be diagnosed with relapsed/refractory multiple myeloma.

-What Does Research Show About Life Expectancy for RRMM?
+What Does Research Show About Life Expectancy With RRMM?

 Many studies have reported different life expectancies and survival rates for people with RRMM.
 One study of nearly 13,000 people with RRMM found that the median overall survival after starting the second round of treatment was 32.4 months.
 This means half of the people in the study lived longer than 32.4 months.

 Recent advances in treatment have helped people with RRMM live longer than before.
-One study found that bortezomib and lenalidomide given in combination with dexamethasone add an additional 1.7 years of life expectancy for those with RRMM.
+One study found that bortezomib and lenalidomide given in combination with dexamethasone add an additional 1.7 years of life expectancy for those with RRMM, compared to those who did not have access to these treatments.
 The same study showed newer treatments like the monoclonal antibody drugs daratumumab (Darzalex) and elotuzumab (Empliciti) have increased life expectancy by 2.5 years.

 What Affects Life Expectancy and Prognosis With RRMM?